iyezhiyu/SpatialEmbeddings/README.md

-# Instance segmentation by jointly optimizing spatial embeddings and clustering bandwidth
+# Instance segmentation by jointly optimizing spatial embeddings and clustering bandwidth (elliptical)

 This codebase implements the loss function described in: